sobjornstad/tersen/tersen.md

     it keeps tersen fast and simple
     and makes replacement behavior more predictable.)

+!!!
+TODO: Define “inner token” and “outer token”

-A source cannot contain punctuation other than hyphens or apostrophes,
+A source cannot contain punctuation other than hyphens or apostrophes (curly or straight),
     so you cannot have a source of `#&$%` or `St. Paul`.
 If such a source is found,
     a warning will be printed and that mapping will be ignored.